hhurongzhe/NNcms/README.md

 # NNcms

 This is a C++ 17 code, which calculates the chiral NN interactions under c.m. partial-wave basis.
+I provide the functions and parameters for N2LO-EMN500 as an example.
+You can change for your own use of course!

 ## Structure